jose-de-souza/matrix/README.md

 For specific errors, check the build output in Visual Studio Code's terminal or run the build command manually to capture error messages.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details (create one if contributing to a public repository).